aimms/how-to/C_Language/157-WriteFewTables.rst

         }
     }

-An explanation of the contents for database table db_ab follows below, in addition, the library shows how the repetition is done for subsequent tables such as db_bc.
+An explanation of the contents for the database table ``db_ab`` follows below.
+In addition, the library shows how the repetition is done for subsequent tables such as ``db_bc``.

-* line 1: The name of the runtime library, I usually take something long to be unique and descriptive of the purpose, in Camel Case.
+* line 1: The name of the runtime library.
+Here, unique and descriptive of the purpose in Camel Case.

-* line 2: The prefix, I usually take the capital letters of the runtime library name in lower case.
+* line 2: The prefix.
+Here, acronym of the runtime library name in lower case.

 * line 6: The sets and parameters referenced in the first database table, constructed using the function ``ReferencedIdentifiers``.

 * line 4-7: A set declaration and definition for the identifiers referenced in the first table.

-* line 15: A datachange monitor is created for table db_ab using the set MonitorSet_db_ab.
+* line 15: A datachange monitor is created for table ``db_ab`` using the set ``MonitorSet_db_ab``.

-* line 21: Check if data is changed for table db_ab.
+* line 21: Check if data is changed for table ``db_ab``.

 * line 22: Perform the actual write action.

-* line 23: Only for illustrative purposes of this example we mark the table as written.
+* line 23: Here, we mark the table as written.

 * line 24: Reset the data change monitor.

-So how do we create a runtime library as above?

-The actual runtime library creation
+Create the runtime library
 -----------------------------------

 .. code-block:: aimms